DOTONESIX/Umlaut/README.md

 ### Umlaut offers
 - simple commands to track and run models
-- history of all model query inputs and results
+- history of all inputs and results for model runs
 - model lifecycle management
 - access to multiple versions of the same model
 - a user interface with `MLflow`